KickAss101/CSE-cs-GITAM-2020-24/SEM IV/AI and its Applications/AI 3.md

 - Propositional logic is also called _Boolean logic_ as it works on 0 and 1
 - The phrase propositional logic is composed of two words:
 	- Proposition
-		-
+		- Proposition is a _declarative statement which is either true or false_ but cannot be both.
 	- Logic
 		- Logic is science of reasoning
 		- With rules of logic, we can think in mathematical statements and prove or disprove those mathematical statements

 - A proposition formula which is _always true_ is called _tautology_, and it is also called a valid  sentence.
-- A proposition formula which is always false is called _Contradiction_.
+- A proposition formula which is _always false_ is called _Contradiction_.
+- A proposition formula which is _sometimes true and sometimes false_ is called _contingency_.
+- A compound proposition is satisfiable if there is _at least one True result_ in it's truth table is called _satisfiability_.

 __Types of propositions__
 - Atomic Proposition (Simple)